ARTbio/GalaxyKickStart/README.md

 - GALAXY_ADMIN - The admin galaxy user.
 - FTP_PORT - The ftp port for the proftpd service.
 - GALAXY_KEY - The api key for tool installation.
-- GALAXY_DATA - The persistent directory where the galaxy config and database directories will be installed or will be recovered.
+- GALAXY_DATA - The persistent directory where the galaxy config and database directories will be installed or will be recovered (still in dev).
-- GALAXY_DATABASE - The persistent directory where postgresql will be installed or will be recovered.
+- GALAXY_DATABASE - The persistent directory where postgresql will be installed or will be recovered (still in dev).
 - GALAXY_DB_CONN - Connection string for galaxy-postgresql.

 For tools.yml, the parameters are: